LTLA/gesel-manuscript/paper.md

 The output of `searchSetText()` can then be combined with the output of `findOverlappingSets()` to implement advanced searches in downstream applications.

+To demonstrate `gesel`'s functionality, we developed a simple web application that tests for gene set enrichment among user-supplied genes [@geselapp].
+Given several parameters such as a list of user-supplied genes and a free-text query, the application shows a table containing the gene sets that satisfy the search parameters.
+Sets are sorted by increasing p-value to focus on those with significant enrichment.
+Clicking on a row corresponding to a particular gene set shows the identities of its genes, with emphasis applied to those in the user-supplied list.
+In addition, the parameters of each search are captured by query strings, allowing users to easily save and share searches by copying the URL from the browser's address bar.

 # Implementation details

 `gesel` supports two modes of operation - a "full client-side" mode and a more lightweight "on-demand" mode.
 These differ with respect to how they obtain the database files containing the reference gene sets.
 In full client-side mode, `gesel` will download the relevant database files from the static file server to the client.
-All calls to `gesel` functions will then perform queries directly on the downloaded files;
+All calls to `gesel` functions will then perform queries directly on the downloaded files.
-this includes the identification of overlapping sets, querying the set-related text, and simple extraction of per-set/collection details.
 In this mode, the user pays an up-front cost for the initial download such that all subsequent calculations are fully handled within the client.
 This avoids any further network activity and the associated latency.
 For many applications, the up-front cost is likely to be modest - for example, the total size of the default human gene set database is just over 9 MB - so full client-side operation is simple and practical in most cases.